AlibabaCloudDocs/elasticsearch/intl.en-US/Beats Data Shippers/Collect the logs of an ECS instance.md

 -   The Auto Indexing feature is enabled for the Elasticsearch cluster.

     For security purposes, Alibaba Cloud Elasticsearch disables the **Auto Indexing** feature by default.
 However, Beats depends on this feature when it collects the logs of ECS instances.
 If you select **Elasticsearch** for **Output**, you must enable the **Auto Indexing** feature for the Elasticsearch cluster.
-For more information, see [Enable the Auto Indexing feature](/intl.en-US/Elasticsearch Instances Management/Step 2: (Optional) Configure a cluster.md).
+For more information, see [t1605396.md\#section\_pcn\_1xy\_1l2](/intl.en-US/Elasticsearch Instances Management/Access and configure an Elasticsearch cluster.md).

 -   An ECS instance is created in the same virtual private cloud \(VPC\) as the Elasticsearch or Logstash cluster.